-- 5.1 Operating Manual (for single-family homes) The builder shall develop and provide to the single-family homeowner a written operating and maintenance manual for all water-using equipment or controls installed in the house and yard, including all relevant WaterSense materials on indoor and outdoor water use.
-This may be a chapter or folder in an existing manual.
-If clothes washers or dishwashers are not provided, general information about water-efficient appliances shall be included. - 5.1.1 Irrigation system If an irrigation system is installed, the builder shall provide the single-family homebuyer with a record drawing (e.g., schematic) of the system, an itemized list of irrigation components, copies of the irrigation schedules, and information about reprogramming the schedule after establishment of the landscape.
-This information should be included in the operating manual. - 5.2 Occupant Operating Manual (for homes in a multi-family building) For multi-family buildings, the builder shall develop and provide to the occupant of each labeled unit a written operating and maintenance manual for all water-using equipment or controls installed in the unit, including all relevant WaterSense materials on indoor water use.
-This may be a chapter or folder in an existing manual.
+5.1 Operating Manual (for single-family homes) - The builder shall develop and provide to the single-family homeowner a written operating and maintenance manual for all water-using equipment or controls installed in the house and yard, including all relevant WaterSense materials on indoor and outdoor water use.
+This manual may be a chapter or folder in an existing manual.
+If clothes washers or dishwashers are not provided, general information about water-efficient appliances shall be included.

+- 5.1.1 Irrigation System If an irrigation system is installed, the builder shall provide the single-family homebuyer with a record drawing (i.e., schematic) of the system, an itemized list of irrigation components, copies of the irrigation schedules, and information about reprogramming the schedule after establishment of the landscape.
+This information should be included in the operating manual. - Occupant Operating Manual (for homes in a multi-family building) For multi-family buildings, the builder shall develop and provide to the occupant of each labeled unit a written operating and maintenance manual for all water-using equipment or controls installed in the unit, including all relevant WaterSense materials on indoor water use.
+This manual may be a chapter or folder in an existing manual.
 If clothes washers or dishwashers are not provided but hookups are present, general information about water-efficient appliances shall be included.
-In addition, the manual shall include relevant information on water-saving features of the building outside the unit, including landscape, pools, and laundry facilities. - 5.3 Building Operating Manual For multi-family buildings, the builder shall provide to the building management an operating and maintenance manual for all waterusing equipment and controls outside of individual dwellings or inside of individual dwellings that are maintained by building management.

-- 5.3.1 Irrigation systems If an irrigation system is installed, the builder shall provide building management with a record drawing (e.g., schematic) of the system, an itemized list of irrigation components, copies of the irrigation schedules, and information about reprogramming the schedule after establishment of the landscape. - 5.3.2 Pools/spas If pools and/or spas are present, the builder shall include detailed information regarding filtration equipment and the manufacturer's recommended maintenance schedule, as well information on monitoring pools/spas for leaks.
+In addition, the manual shall include relevant information on water saving features of the building outside the unit (e.g., landscape, pools, laundry facilities). - 5.3 Building Operating Manual For multi-family buildings, the builder shall provide to the building management, an operating and maintenance manual for all water-using equipments and controls outside of individual units or inside of individual units that are maintained by building management. - 5.3.1.
+Irrigation Systems If an irrigation system is installed, the builder shall provide building management with a record drawing (i.e., schematic) of the system, an itemized list of irrigation components, copies of the irrigation schedules, and information about reprogramming the schedule after establishment of the landscape. - 5.3.2.
+Pools/Spas If pools and/or spas are present, the builder shall include detailed information regarding filtration equipment and the manufacturer's recommended maintenance schedule, as well information on monitoring pools/spas for leaks. - 5.2 Irrigation System If an irrigation system is installed, the builder shall provide the single-family homebuyer with a record drawing (schematic) of the system, an itemized list of irrigation components, copies of the irrigation schedules, and information about reprogramming the schedule after establishment of the landscape.
+This information should be included in the operating manual.
+See